mehtaculous/connectors/README.md

 > Creates a new game and mints a new token

-- Challenge an opponent to game of Connect Four.
+- Challenge any EOA to a game of Connect Four.
 - Each new game mints an ERC-721 token of an empty game board.
 - Follow along with the game on any [marketplace](https://testnets.opensea.io/collection/connectoooors-v4) that supports on-chain art.